 The infamous regenerative abilities of Trolls are well known across Erenel.
 Slice a troll’s flesh or dismember a limb and watch as the Troll rapidly heals through the wound with only acid or fire slowing the regeneration properties.
 However, each time a Troll regenerates, they feel excruciating pain that slowly cripples their mind.
 This pain over time drives the Troll to inevitable madness as long as a Troll bleed’s green.
-A Troll’s green viscous blood is also highly susceptible to mutations that lead to both physical and behavioral changes over time, sometimes within the same generation.
-For centuries, Trolls not yet succumbed to madness sought for a way to rid themselves and their clan from the curse.
-Thanks to a recent surge of tethering blood magic, partially due to the Sanguis race, Troll’s discovered a way to remove the mutagen properties associated with regeneration, filtering their blood and leaving only faint traces of the curse.
-With each newborn Trollkin born after their parents undergo the filtering ritual, the regenerative evil is pushed farther away with hope it will eventually be eradicated.
-Unfortunately, not all Trolls undergo the blood magic ritual.
-Many choose to walk the path their ancestors did, scared of the change that will befall them or unwilling to lose the short term power of regeneration.
+A Troll’s green viscous blood is also highly susceptible to mutations that lead to physical and behavioral changes over time, sometimes within the same generation.
+For centuries, Trolls not yet succumbed to madness sought a way to rid themselves and their clan from the curse.
+A medical breakthrough was discovered due to the recent surge of spellcasters using Hematurgy magic.
+At birth, a Troll is born with two hearts, allowing oxygenated blood to be pumped around their system quickly, leaving their body ripe for genetic mutations.
+While both hearts remain active, the regeneration curse is in full effect, over time causing a Troll to be more ruthless and vigorous before succumbing to madness.
+Unfortunately, not all Trolls undergo the process of slowing one of their two hearts.
+Many choose to walk the path their ancestors did, scared of the change that will befall them or unwilling to lose the short-term power of regeneration.

 Civilization and Culture